 - Provide wildlife habitat

-Best management practices are site-specific, so we’re working closely with the NCPCA and solar developers to ensure the best possible outcomes for wildlife.
-Several developers have recognized the need for better practices, and now we are beginning to see solar farms use wildlife-permeable fencing in North Carolina.
+Best management practices are site-specific, so we’re working closely with the NCPCA and solar developers to ensure the best possible impacts on wildlife.
+Several developers have recognized the need for better practices, and we have worked with them over the past 4 years to monitor solar facilities for biodiversity outcomes.

 Creating Wildlife Corridors

-Utility-scale solar facilities must comply with the National Electric and National Fire Protection Codes, which require fencing that is at least seven feet high—occasionally with the top foot consisting of barbed wire.
-However, blocking off 20 to 35 acres of land in the middle of an ecosystem—especially forest habitat—can be detrimental to wildlife.
+Utility-scale solar facilities must comply with the National Electric Code, which requires fencing that is at least seven feet high—occasionally with the top foot consisting of barbed wire.
+However, blocking off 20 to 35 acres of land in the middle of an ecosystem—especially forestland—can be detrimental to wildlife.

 Once Pine Gate had installed the new wildlife-permeable fencing—with holes large enough for raccoons, rabbits and squirrels to fit through—TNC installed motion-sensitive cameras at the sites in Johnston and Moore Counties.
-These cameras have been in place since January 2019 and have already captured plenty of images showing wildlife interacting with the new boundary.
+These cameras were in place for four years and captured plenty of images showing wildlife interacting with the new boundary.
 Our report summarizes our 4 years of monitoring biodiversity at solar facilities (see NC solar facility monitoring report).

 Developing Lasting Partnerships

 Solar installations sited on disturbed or degraded lands or on rooftops and in urban environments are still preferred because they are less detrimental to natural ecosystems.
 For example, distributed solar (multiple, smaller sites built on degraded lands) and developing mine lands for solar are opportunities to limit development of natural lands.

 By continuing to pursue innovative ways to improve solar farms and other renewable energy sites, we can further lessen the impacts we have on wildlife habitats and help animals thrive.
 We’ll continue to work with partners and solar developers across the state to advance climate solutions that benefit both wildlife and people.